gstanden/orabuntu-lxc/README.md

 ```
 Creation of a user "orabuntu" with sudo ALL privilege is recommended.

-**Note 1:** The linux user account used to install Orabuntu-LXC must have "sudo ALL" privilege.
-On Ubuntu Linux this is typically the "ubuntu" user.
-For CentOS, Fedora, RedHat and Oracle Linux, use the "./uekulele/uekulele-services-0.sh" script.
-The script by default creates the "orabuntu" user with all required sudo privileges and required directories, but the script can be edited to use any arbitrary user-settable username.
-I typically edit the file and create "ubuntu" user on the RedHat-family linuxes as my installer account because I develop Orabuntu-LXC on an Ubuntu physical host running CentOS, Fedora, RedHat and Oracle Linux VM's in VirtualBox, so using an "ubuntu" linux user throughout simplifies interoperability between the Ubuntu host and the VM guests, but you can create an install user with any username.

-**Note 2:** the uekulele-services-0.sh script by default sets the linux install user password to the same as username ("ubuntu/ubuntu") but there is a random password generator in the uekulele-services-0.sh script so edit the script to use the random password generator for security if desired.

 Step 4

 NEW in Orabuntu-LXC ELENA edition are the CONFIG.LXD and the CONFIG.LXC files: